divyanshukrtiwari/flutter-MealsApp/README.md

 # Recipes

-A mobile app which lets you browse through some delicios recipes
+A mobile app which lets you browse through some delicious recipes

 ## App Preview